 In April, James Wates CBE is appointed as a Non-Executive to the Argent Board.

 In January, the UK government announced the sale of its investment in the King’s Cross redevelopment to Australian Super, Australia’s biggest superannuation/pension funds run only to profit members.
 The Fund manages more than $AUD91 billion of members’ assets on behalf of more than two million members from across 210,000 businesses.
 King’s Cross is its first direct London investment and only its second in the UK.
 Anna Strongman and Will Colthorpe become Partners.
 Phil Sullivan, Phil Tait, Rob Groves and Steve Alderson become Directors.

 Argent and joint investor Tameside have completed on the sale of the Elisabeth House structure holding One St Peter’s Square to Deka.

 2016 - present

 An ambitious new programme to transform Tottenham Hale was announced in July 2016, as Haringey Council confirmed it will enter a strategic partnership with Argent Related.
 The regeneration of Tottenham Hale represents the first phase of London’s largest Housing Zone in Tottenham.
 The partnership with Argent Related will deliver a range of around 800 homes (including market sale, build to rent and affordable) around the Tottenham Hale transport hub, with Victoria line, National Rail and future Crossrail 2 services.

 Argent Related submit proposals for its major redevelopment of central Tottenham Hale.
-The planning application encompasses five pieces of land earmarked for change, supporting Haringey Council’s vision of a new ‘district centre’ for the area.
+The London Borough of Haringey resolved to grant permission for the scheme to go ahead.
+The development encompasses five pieces of land earmarked for change, supporting Haringey Council’s vision of a new ‘district centre’ for the area.